New York Pipefitter died from incurable cancer caused by asbestos exposure

 “Jerry was a good man who worked hard his entire life to take care of his family and make his community a better place.
 He gave selflessly to people whom he had never met, because that’s the kind of man he was,” Epperson said.
 “His death, which could have been prevented, was a significant loss both to his family and to so many others whose lives he touched.”

 The trial lasted nearly three weeks.
-The jury deliberated for two days and held Crane liable for Suttner’s mesothelioma, as well as 17 other asbestos manufacturers.
+The jury deliberated for two days and held Crane liable for Suttner’s mesothelioma, as well as 17 other asbestos companies and manufacturers.

 Crane, founded in 1855 in Chicago, manufactures industrial engineered products and employs 10,000 employees worldwide.
 In 2011, the company reported net sales of $2.545 billion.